-If visible emissions are detected during an observation, the permittee shall then immediately perform a visible emission evaluation (VEE) in accordance with EPA Test Method 9.
+If visible emissions are detected during an observation period from a point source, the permittee shall then perform and record a visible emission evaluation (VEE) in accordance with EPA Test Method 9 on the point source.
+In the event that a VEE is required but cannot be conducted on a point source, the permittee shall record a written explanation as to why it was not possible to perform the VEE.